 New to MLA 2016:

 - For online sources, you should include a location to show readers where you found the source.
 Many scholarly databases use a DOI (digital object identifier).
 Use a DOI in your citation if you can; otherwise use a URL.
 Delete “http://” from URLs.
 The DOI or URL is usually the last element in a citation and should be followed by a period.

 - All works cited entries end with a period.

 - Capitalize each word in the titles of articles, books, etc, but do not capitalize articles (the, an), prepositions, or conjunctions unless one is the first word of the title or subtitle: Gone with the Wind, The Art of War, There Is Nothing Left to Lose.

-- New to MLA 2009: Use italics (instead of underlining) for titles of larger works (books, magazines) and quotation marks for titles of shorter works (poems, articles)
+- Use italics (instead of underlining) for titles of larger works (books, magazines) and quotation marks for titles of shorter works (poems, articles)

 Listing author names

 Entries are listed alphabetically by the author's last name (or, for entire edited collections, editor names).
 Author names are written last name first; middle names or middle initials follow the first name: